 And from me: It's tempting to dismiss Phelps as a small, insignificant nobody grabbing a place in the national spotlight by shouting "FAG!" a few times.
 One wants to avoid calling him evil or a monster or anything like that, because you can sense that's what he really wants.
 But, strictly based on his sadistic treatment of his family, I think words like "evil" and "monster" are perfectly acceptable.

 I'm an atheist.
-I believe that, when Fred Phelps dies, he will cease to exist, just like you, me, and everyone else.
+I believe that, when Fred Phelps died, he ceased to exist, just like you, me, and everyone else.
 I don't expect him to go to hell, and I certainly don't expect him to earn any angel's wings.
 But Fred Phelps is one of the reasons I sit up late at night and hope that I've been wrong...

 Information derived from the godhatesfags.com website and from an unpublished (and essentially suppressed) story by Jon Bell for the Topeka Capital-Journal (it used to be available online, but the Capital-Journal got it safely hidden away.
 Some background on that is available at http://www.cjr.org/year/94/5/topeka.asp .) ((UPDATE: Bell's article is back online at http://www.godhatesfundies.com/misc/ath))